spacetelescope/stsci_rtd_theme/README.md

 # `stsci-rtd-theme`

-This is a Sphinx theme branded for the Space Telescope Sciences Institute (STScI).
+This is a Sphinx theme for packages maintained by the Space Telescope Sciences Institute (STScI).

 ![Example](stsci_rtd_theme_example.png)